-- the Contractual Arrangements being compliant with PRC laws and regulations; - the Contractual Arrangements being ineffective in providing control; - potential conflicts of interest with Dr. Zhou Pengwu; - the Contractual Arrangements being subject to scrutiny by the PRC tax authorities; and - our PRC medical centers being deemed as "Sino-Foreign Equity Medical Institutions."
+- the Contractual Arrangements being compliant with PRC laws and regulations; - the Contractual Arrangements being ineffective in providing control; - potential conflicts of interest with Mr. Zhou Qiuming or Dr. Zhou Pengwu; - the Contractual Arrangements being subject to scrutiny by the PRC tax authorities; and - our PRC medical centers being deemed as "Sino-Foreign Equity Medical Institutions."